Amazon Signature Version 4 for API requests - Amazon Identity and Access Management

 • Protect data in transit

 To prevent tampering with a request while it's in transit, some of the request elements are used to calculate a hash (digest) of the request, and the resulting hash value is included as part of the request.
-When an Amazon Web Service receives the request, it uses the same information to calculate a hash and matches it against the hash value in your request.
+When an Amazon Web Services service receives the request, it uses the same information to calculate a hash and matches it against the hash value in your request.
 If the values don't match, Amazon denies the request.

 • Protect against potential replay attacks